Ruffe

 The ruffe (Gymnocephalus cernua), also known as the Eurasian ruffe or pope, is a freshwater fish found in temperate regions of Europe and northern Asia.
 It has been introduced into the Great Lakes of North America as an invasive species and is causing unfortunate results as it is reproducing faster than other species.
 Its common names are ambiguous – "ruffe" may refer to any local member of its genus Gymnocephalus, which as a whole is native to Eurasia.

 Description

-The ruffe's colors and markings are similar to those of the walleye, an olive-brown to golden-brown color on its back, paler on the sides with yellowish white undersides.
+The colours and markings are similar to those of the walleye, an olive-brown to golden-brown colour on its back, paler on the sides with yellowish white undersides.
 The ruffe can reach up to 25 cm in length, but is usually around half that size.
 It is a very aggressive fish for its size.
 The ruffe also has a large, spiny dorsal fin which is likely distasteful to its predators.
 It also has two fins on top, the front fin has hard and sharp spines, the back fin has soft spines called rays.
 The most obvious features to recognize a ruffe are the ruffe's large, continuous dorsal fin and its slightly downturned mouth.